-For nitrogens, split the deviations in the $(i+1)$-st residue into deviations proportional to differences in coordinates and deviations proportional to differences in basis vectors:
+For nitrogens, we split the deviations in the $(i+1)$-st residue into the deviations proportional to the differences in coordinates and the deviations proportional to the differences in basis vectors as follows:

-In the last expression, the first row contains the Euclidean length of a vector written in the orthonormal basis $\vb*{u}'_i, \vb*{v}'_i, \vb*{w}'_i$.
+In the last upper bound, the first big modulus is the Euclidean length of a vector written in the orthonormal basis $\vb*{u}'_i, \vb*{v}'_i, \vb*{w}'_i$.
 Since the coordinates of this vector have absolute values at most $\de$, this length has the upper bound $\de\sqrt{3}$.
 In the second row of the matrix $\bri$, we estimate each term by replacing absolute values of coordinates with the maximum bond lengths and by using $|x(N_{i+1})|\leq L_{C,N}$ and Proposition~\ref{prop:basis} as follows: